Hoka One One Stinson 3 ATRReview Facts

 This shoe has a very breathable mesh upper which allows ample airflow around the foot to keep the foot cool and dry.
 The mesh is thin, yet durable enough to protect the foot.
 A thin Ortholite insole offers additional breathability underfoot.
 There were no complaints from runners about the breathability of the shoe.
 The foot stayed comfortable on hot and cold days.

 The extreme cushioning of the midsole makes the Stinson 3 ATR a very comfortable running shoe.
-The upper also does a great job of hugging the foot in a stable, sock-like manner.
-The upper was designed to enhance the fit in the midfoot area by wrapping around the foot for a comfortable fit.
+The upper also does a great job of hugging the foot in a stable, sock-like manner, especially in the midfoot area.
 The improved heel cup and ankle padding, as well as no seams on the inside of the upper, add to the comfort of the shoe.
 The padded tongue was found to be comfortable for some, but added to the tightness of the shoe for others.
 This Hoka One One shoe, like others in the highly-cushioned line, was said to alleviate some foot and knee pain for chronically injured runners.
 Runners prone to plantar fasciitis

 praised the shoe for allowing them to run again.
 Some flat-footed runners said the arch support was too high and created blisters while others said it was fine.
 The shoe got high praise for its comfort on longer runs and recovery runs.